transmogrifox/Adafruit_USB_Backpack_Plus/BackpackPlus/README.md

 ## Other Backpack Issues (not fixed)

-**TX and RX Lines**: Note, pin 3 of CN3 is incorrectly labeled on the board silkscreen as TX when it actually (correctly) connects to RX.
+**TX and RX Lines** [HARDWARE]: Note, pin 3 of CN3 is incorrectly labeled on the board silkscreen as TX when it actually (correctly) connects to RX.
 This may be confusing when wiring to separate TX and RX pins, which are labeled correctly.
->Response:  This is confusing either way.
-Some like to think of TX and RX as the pins to which you connect on the DTE.
-Some like to think of this with reference to the device itself (DCE).
-In the end the product documentation should clarify which TX and RX are being referenced.

->An industry standard would be to identify TX and RX according to the DTE, so the convention chosen by Adafruit is more standard.
+Note from Transmogrifox:  The schematic labels these correctly so this appears as a mismatch between PCB silkscreen text and net names.
+It's hard to guess whether this was intentional (one interface considered DTE and the other a DCE) or unintentional.
+At the very least the documentation for the product should identify this and define it.

 ### Command Summary Table